Who We Are

 The Rector of SS Peter and Paul Church in Kettering is an ex-officio member of the charities.

-The Trustees can appoint up to three other persons to be trustees and the following people have been appointed:
+The Trustees can appoint up to four other persons to be trustees and the following people have been appointed:

 Mrs Anne Ireson